Duodenitis is inflammation of the duodenum, the first part of the small intestine.

 The duodenitis inflammation is diagnosed using a procedure called endoscopy, in which a long, thin, flexible tube with a camera and light is inserted into the intestine.
 A biopsy or tissue sample is then taken for laboratory testing.

-Cases of duodenitis or duodenal ulcer caused by H. pylori can usually be treated with antibiotics and medicine to suppress stomach acid production.
+Cases of duodenitis or duodenal ulcer caused by H. pylori can usually be treated with antibiotics and medication to suppress stomach acid production.